Meet this year’s Strictly Come Dancing celebrity lineup

 Les Dennis – ELIMINATED

-TV personality and all-round entertainer Les Dennis was the first contestant eliminated from the 2023 series, on 1 October, when he found himself in the bottom two and faced off against radio presenter Nikita Kanda.
+TV personality and all-round entertainer Les Dennis was the first contestant eliminated from the 2023 series when he found himself in the bottom two and faced off against radio presenter Nikita Kanda.

 Dennis, 69, has been in showbiz for more than 50 years, having started out as a comedian in Liverpool’s Working Men’s Club circuit.